zhaoguangyuan123/Make-your-research-life-easier/README.md

 [Faculty Application Advice by Sylvia herbert](http://sylviaherbert.com/faculty-application-advice)

 ## One paper, one startup.
 > How many papers one needs to establish a tech startup?
 10?, 100?
-My previous advisor Achuta Kadambi at UCLA gave a striking answer: "1".
+My previous advisor Achuta Kadambi at UCLA once gave a striking answer: "1".

 Some examples shown below: